IreneMarin/FEND-project-3-arcade/README.md

 - Improvements:
   - Obstacles in canvas: find a better way to create each level (external json to access?)
   - Enemy.update: simplify code (too many repeated if's --> put in functions?)
+  - Put message between levels with instructions to go to next level